creativescala/gooey/docs/src/pages/README.md

 # Gooey

-Gooey is a Scala library to build UIs.
-It's focused on getting workable interfaces running very quickly, at the expense of some amount of customization.
+Gooey is a Scala library for creating user interfaces.
+It's goal is to make it very easy to build user interfaces that are good enough for most uses.
+The tradeoff is that Gooey only allows limited customization.
+Gooey is also cross platform.
+Gooey user interfaces can run on the web or on the JVM, and work with a variety of user interface toolkits.

 ## Getting Started